 More About Genetic Alcoholism

 While genetic alcoholism cannot take responsibility for AUD alone, it definitely still plays a substantial role in millions of people’s struggles with alcohol around the world.
 There is no singular “alcoholism gene” either.
 Instead, research has shown there are a variety of genes that play a part in deciding AUD or not.
-There are some genes that increase or decrease a person’s probability in developing AUD.
+There are some genes that increase or decrease a person’s probability of developing AUD.

-People of Asian descent in particular demonstrate the role of genetic alcoholism perfectly.
+People of Asian descent, in particular, demonstrate the role of genetic alcoholism perfectly.
 They carry a specific gene that alters their bodies’ metabolism rate of alcohol.
 As a result of this gene, they will often feel the effects of alcohol faster than other people who don’t carry the gene, and will experience negative symptoms like nausea and dizziness sooner rather than later.
 These negative symptoms will act as deterrents from drinking excessively and can help protect them from AUD.

 Genetics can also play an integral role in the success one might experience when it comes to treatment for AUD.
 Different people have found the drug Naltrexone is highly effective in treating their substance abuse disorders thanks to possessing a certain variant in the AUD gene.
 Cultural aspects directly correlated to genetics also make a huge difference in success.
 For example, treatment for people of Latino descent must be specialized due to their values and response to different types of traditional treatment.